 Clients may request to be anonymous or to use a pseudonym, unless it is impracticable for a Quirky Kid Psychologist to deal with the client or if a Quirky Kid Psychologist is required or authorised by law to deal with identified individuals.
 In most cases it will not be possible for the client to be anonymous or to use a pseudonym, however, if the Quirky Kid Psychologist agrees to the client being anonymous or using a pseudonym, the client must pay consultation fees at the time of the appointment.

 A client’s personal information is gathered and used for the purpose of providing psychological services, which includes assessing, diagnosing and treating a client’s presenting issue.
 The personal information is retained in order to document what happens during sessions, and enables the psychologist to provide a relevant and informed psychological service.

-- verify Your identity,
+- verify your identity,

-- administer and provide the our Services,
+- administer and provide our Services,

-- notify You of new or changed services offered in relation to our Services,
+- notify you of new or changed services offered in relation to our Services,

 - carry out marketing or training relating to our Services,